Although Dutch is the Netherlands’ first language, English is also very useful. Discover your options for English classes in the Netherlands.

 How do you pick the best English course for you?

-According to Sandra de Bresser, what makes a good English school is a dedicated team of qualified, professional teachers who put the learner at the center of the learning and teaching process.
-Her team are supported in their growth as teachers with continued professional development and observation.
+A good English school has a dedicated team of qualified, professional teachers who put the learner at the center of the learning and teaching process.
+Their teachers should benefit from continued professional development and observation.
+You should also consider:

 Learning English in the Netherlands will definitely make your integration process easier, and help you navigate your new life with confidence.
 It’s never too late to learn!